 The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

-ICF coaching log
+ICF coaching log feature 1

-The International Coaching Federation can also conduct periodic audits to verify your coaching experience, so it’s important to keep this information handy even after your credentials are granted.
+The International Coaching Federation (ICF) can also conduct periodic audits to verify your coaching experience, so it’s important to keep this information handy even after your credentials are granted.

 In this article, we’ll lead you through the entire process of documenting your coaching sessions correctly, so that you can complete your ICF credential application and finally become a certified coach.